Last updated: September 6th, 2023

 Apex P911 Button Box

 The Apex Sim Racing P911 Button Box (it’s based on the Porsche 911 dashboard) is a high-quality option for sim racing enthusiasts.
-It’ is ‘s PC compatible only and has a single USB connection.
+It is PC-compatible only and has a single USB connection.

-The button box features a genuine carbon fiber front and rear plate with a matte twill finish.
+The button box features a genuine carbon fibre front and rear plate with a matte twill finish.
 The enclosure is 3D printed and hand-finished for a textured look.

 Additionally, there are three rotary CTS Rotary encoders that can be mapped to any in-game input typically used for brake bias, ABS, or the iRacing black box.
 The button box also includes three ON-OFF latching toggles, an illuminated engine start button, a momentary and latching hazard button, and an optional 7-way multi-switch that replaces the bottom yellow 12mm push button and guard.